-Fourth, that [defendant] did so knowingly and fraudulently kruptcy estate" is created by the filing fili A "bankruptcy estate" is created by the filing of a bankruptcy petition.
+Fourth, that [defendant] did so knowingly and fraudulently kruptcy estate" is created by the filing of a left he debtor had an int A "bankruptcy estate" is created by the filing of a bankruptcy petition.
 It includes all property in which the debtor had an interest on the date of the commencement of the bankruptcy.